folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 If you selected **Fixed**, you will see the following fields:

 **Fixed due date schedule.** Select a fixed due date schedule, as configured in [Settings \> Circulation \> Fixed due date schedules](#settings--circulation--fixed-due-date-schedules).
 The selected schedule determines the due date for the item.
-Note: Fixed due dates are only applicable for loans longer than 24 hours, and the due date/time is automatically set to 11:59 pm on the due date.
+Note: Fixed due dates are only applicable for loans longer than 24 hours, and the due date/time is automatically set to 11:59 PM on the due date.

 **Closed library due date management.** Select when the item is due if an item’s calculated due date lands in closed hours for the service point.
 * If an item’s loaned interval is in **minutes** or **hours**, the due date will follow the choice given in the loan policy.
 * If an item’s loaned interval is in **days**, **weeks**, or **months**, the due date will follow the choice given in the loan policy *only* in the case that the service point is completely closed on the day that the item would be due.
 When the loan is created, FOLIO will check the service point calendar; if the service point is open for any time on the day that the item is due, FOLIO will set the due time to 11:59 PM on that day.

 **Grace period.** Enter a grace period for overdue items.
-If you select a grace period, the item is not overdue until after the loan due date/time plus the grace period interval.
+If you select a grace period, there will be no overdue fine until after the loan due date/time plus the grace period interval.
 If the grace period expires and the item has not been returned, the grace period will count towards calculating an overdue or lost fee/fine.
 Adding a grace period to a due date follows the same logic that you chose for closed library due date management, if the grace period lands in a closed time for the service point.

-**Item limit.** Enter an item limit for items borrowed under this policy.
+**Item limit.** Enter the maximum number of items that can be borrowed by one patron under this policy.
+Leave blank to have no item limit.

 If you selected **Rolling**, you will see the following fields: